New Study Reveals Oil Contamination

-Results published in February 2013 found that Los Jardines is the only community to have clean water.
-However, their drinking water comes from the Pluspetrol camp.
-The Pastaza River, wells, ground and ecosystems have been affected by the presence of oil spills.
-Contaminants found in the samples were iron, lead, zinc, aluminum, magnesium, boron, E. Coli, Total Coliforms, (TPH), (HAP), and oil.
-Exposure in high concentrations or over extended periods of time to toxic heavy metals cause muscle pain or weakness, developmental disabilities, nausea, vomiting, diarrhea, seizures, coma, cancer and death.
-Long term or high dosage exposure to oil derivatives affect the central nervous system; can cause difficulty breathing, fatigue, headache, nausea, drowsiness and irritation of the skin and eyes.
-Lead is absorbed at a faster rate in children compared to adults, which causes more physical harm than compared to older people.
-Some of the wells in the communities aren’t functioning at all, and the wells that do work contain harmful agents.
-Without alternatives, The Quechua people drink this contaminated water and eat animals that feed off these contaminated lands.
+Exposure in high concentrations or over extended periods of time to toxic heavy metals cause muscle pain and weakness, developmental disabilities, nausea, vomiting, diarrhea, seizures, comas, cancers and death.
+Long term or high dosage exposure to oil derivatives degrade the central nervous system, which in turn causes breathing difficulties, fatigue, headache, nausea, drowsiness and irritation of the skin and eyes.
+Lead is absorbed more quickly in children compared to adults, which causes more physical harm during critical stages in their development.
+Left without alternatives, the Quechua people drink this contaminated water and eat animals that feed off contaminated lands.

-For decades, government has allowed contamination of the ground in these territories at a level of 30 times more than is allowed in other concessions.
-A lack of coherent policy and enforcement has resulted in negligence of health and destruction of the communities’ ecosystem.
-Rainforest Foundation-supported environmental monitors have documented 50 areas in which Pluspetrol claims to have remediated, but are still contaminated with hydrocarbons and 21 “remediated” areas containing heavy metals.
-The oil pipelines need to be cleaned, or taken down and replaced if they are severely damaged.
-Wells must be disinfected and measured out with doses of chlorine and new wells should be constructed.
-Rehabilitation of their water systems and construction of treatment plants would be a great help.
-Supervision is necessary to make sure the oil pipelines comply with standards and remain in good shape to avoid spills.
-On a policy level, more control needs to be put on the practices of oil extraction so that oil companies will be held accountable for environmental damage and the resulting health problems.
+The oil pipelines must be cleaned, or destroyed and replaced where they cannot be repaired.
+Existing wells must be disinfected and measured out with doses of chlorine, and new wells should be constructed.
+Rehabilitation of water systems and construction of treatment plants should be a basic requirement.
+Supervision is necessary to make sure the oil pipelines meet industry standards and are well maintained.
+On the level of policy, more control needs to be put on the practices of oil extraction so that oil companies will be held accountable for the crippling consequences of their profit-seeking.